-Also call your doctor if you have any of these symptoms:
+Also call your doctor if you have any of the following symptoms:

 Gaziano JM, Ridker PM, Libby P. Primary and secondary prevention of coronary heart disease.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
 Saunders; 2011:chap 49.